 If you own a firearm showcase a small reminder of the 2nd amendment (if it’s allowed in your state by law of course).
-Here’s a bunch of affordable warning signs and stickers designed for private properties.
+Here are some affordable warning signs and stickers designed for private properties.

 8. Park behind closed doors